 Once you’ve narrowed your focus, you need to create a brand around your niche.
 This will make it easier for potential customers to find your work and understand what you’re all about.

 And that’s not all, your art must be commercial.
-Etsy promotes itself as a platform for artists, crafters, and creatives, but essentially it’s just a retail outlet with e-commerce at its core, with shareholders to satisfy.
+Etsy promotes itself as a platform for artists, crafters, and creatives, but essentially it’s just a retail outlet with e-commerce at its core, and shareholders to satisfy.

 Don’t confuse quality with saleability, sadly the two are not one and the same thing.